Shireen-Y/local-jenkins/README.md

   - in the pub file copy and paste that into a new deploy key and allows write access, then add key.
 5. Paste that into the repo url.
 6. Go to **build triggers** and select **github hook trigger for GITScm polling** this will start the jenkins job on every git push on the master branch
-  - this can be changed when your on your coruse code management, you can change your branches to build to another branch
+  - this can be changed when your on your course code management, you can change your branches to build to another branch
   - to create another branch you can use the command **git checkout -b <branch name>**
 7. Go to **build** and add a build step
 8. Execute shell
 9. In the commands section you want to enter the commands to run the tests

 ````
+cd app
 npm install
 npm test